Positive Displacement Pumps - PD Pumps | DAE Pumps

 Tulare Gear Pumps

-Gear pumps are one of the most common types of positive displacement pumps.
-They provide a constant volume of fluid that passes between the teeth of two meshing gears and the casing.
+Gear pumps (and internal gear pumps) are one of the most common types of positive displacement pumps.
+They provide a constant volume of fluid that passes between the teeth of two meshing gears and the pump casing.
 The rotating gears and separation of teeth create a suction that pulls fluid in through the inlet.
 The gears then trap the liquid and move it around the casing to the discharge or outlet.
-Each revolution creates consistency in the flow of fluid.
+Each revolution creates steady flow of fluid.

 There are two main types of rotary gear pumps, internal and external.
-Both types use similar principles for pumping fluids.
+Both of these positive displacement pumps work using similar principles for pumping fluids.
 Two gears are inside a casing in a way that the teeth lock together.
-As a motor turns one of the gears the locking teeth turn the other.
+As a motor turns one of the gears, the locking teeth turn the other.
 The difference in the two designs is that an external gear pump uses side-by-side gears (typically the same size), so when the motor turns one gear, the other rotates in the opposite direction.
-The internal gear pump design uses two different size gears.
+The internal gear pump operates using two different size gears.
 A motor turns the small gear, which is inside the larger gear, rotating it in the same direction.

 DAE Pumps offers economical rotary gear pumps of both types in a variety of sizes.
 No other gear pumps can match the performance and durability of our pumps.
-Because of the close tolerance between the gears and casing, most gear pumps are highly susceptible to wear, but DAE Pumps gear pumps outperform all others.
-Our pumps process a wide range of viscosities and are ideal for handling fluids at high pressures and low flow rates.
-DAE Pumps rotary gear pumps are widely used in chemical installations to pump high viscosity fluids.
-They are one of the most common types of pumps for moving corrosive liquids and hydraulic fluid power applications.
+Because of the close tolerance between the gears and casing, most gear pumps are highly susceptible to wear, but DAE Pumps gear pumps outperform all others with limited pump slip.
+Our pumps process a wide range of high and low viscosity fluids and are ideal for handling fluids at high pressures and low flow rates.
+DAE Pumps rotary gear pumps are widely used in chemical installations to pump highly viscous fluids.
+They are one of the most common positive displacement pump types for moving corrosive liquids and hydraulic fluid power applications.

 Internal Gear Pump Diagram